 The most important ingredient, honey!

-We’re using yeast to help with our fermenting process.
+We’re using yeast to help the fermenting process.

 Next step… sealing the jugs.